EndlessInternational/adaptive_configuration/README.md

 **Notes:**

-- **Defining a Group:**
+- **Defining a parameters collection:**
-  - `group :chat_options do ... end` defines a group named `:chat_options`.
+  - `parameters :chat_options do ... end` defines parameters named `:chat_options`.
-  - Inside the group, you can define parameters that belong to that group.
+  - Inside the parameters collection, you can define parameters that belong to that collection.
-- **Setting Values in Groups:**
+- **Setting Values in parameter colleciton:**
-  - In the build block, you can set values for parameters within groups by nesting blocks.
+  - In the build block, you can set values for parameters within parameters by nesting blocks.
-  - `chat_options do ... end` allows you to set parameters inside the `:chat_options` group.
+  - `chat_options do ... end` allows you to set parameters inside the `:chat_options` parameters.
 - **Accessing Values:**
-  - You access group parameters by chaining the keys: `result[:chat_options][:model]`.
+  - You access parameters parameters by chaining the keys: `result[:chat_options][:model]`.

 ---